CUTR-at-USF/gtfs-osm-sync/README.md

 gtfs-osm-sync
 =============

-Synchronizes public transportation data in GTFS format with OpenStreetMap.org

-## Introduction

 GO_Sync is short for [General Transit Feed Specification (GTFS)](https://developers.google.com/transit/gtfs/reference) [OpenStreetMap](http://wiki.openstreetmap.org/wiki/Main_Page) Synchronization.

-It is a Java Desktop Application which can be used by a public transit agency in order to synchronize the bus stop and route information from their GTFS dataset with OpenStreetMap?.
+It is a Java Desktop Application which can be used by a public transit agency in order to synchronize the bus stop and route information from their GTFS dataset with OpenStreetMap.
 This synchronization process allows an agency to upload all bus stops from their GTFS data into OpenStreetMap, as well as retrieve crowd-sourced edits such as improvements of bus stop locations or the addition of amenities such as benches, lighting, and bike racks for integration back into the transit agency's bus stop inventory.
 When an agency produces a new GTFS dataset with updated route and stop information, GO_Sync will automatically compare this against the contents of OSM and guide the user through merging any changes in both datasets.

 The expected benefits to a transit agency and the general public are:

-1. Leveraging a transit agency's GTFS bus stop data as the primary dataset for upload to OpenStreetMap?, instead of requiring OSM users to code each individual bus stop
+1. Leveraging a transit agency's GTFS bus stop data as the primary dataset for upload to OpenStreetMap, instead of requiring OSM users to code each individual bus stop
 2. Retrieving OSM edits to the bus stop location and amenities back to the transit agency, so that agencies can leverage public contributions to data improvements

 GO_Sync is still under development and currently has below functionalities:

-1. Compare bus stops and bus routes between GTFS dataset and existing OpenStreetMap? data.
+1. Compare bus stops and bus routes between GTFS dataset and existing OpenStreetMap data.
 A report is generated for the user's convenience.
-2. Upload, modify, delete bus stops from OpenStreetMap?.
+2. Upload, modify, delete bus stops from OpenStreetMap.
-3. Revert a changeset in OpenStreetMap? with a given changeset id.
+3. Revert a changeset in OpenStreetMap with a given changeset id.

-Since two of GO_Sync's functionalities are the automated edits (e.g., upload, modify, delete, revert changeset) of OpenStreetMap? and the tool is currently under development, it's highly recommended that GO_Sync users understand OpenStreetMap? well and let other OpenStreetMap? users know a big change is coming BEFORE any upload/revert.
+Since two of GO_Sync's functionalities are the automated edits (e.g., upload, modify, delete, revert changeset) of OpenStreetMap and the tool is currently under development, it's highly recommended that GO_Sync users understand OpenStreetMap well and let other OpenStreetMap users know a big change is coming BEFORE any upload/revert.

 ## Getting Started